Wrecking of the Sea Horse, Boadicea and Lord Melville: Wrecking

 However Boadicea was less fortunate.
 Although the ship rounded Kinsale Head it was driven onto the shore at Garretstown Beach, and broke up.
 About 100 people managed to scramble onto a large rock, but 190 died of the 324 aboard.

 Several monuments were constructed commemorating the accidents.
-Waterford Crystal adopted the seahorse as its trademark, and it appears on the crest of Tramore.
+Waterford Crystal adopted the seahorse as its trademark, and the ship appears on the crest of Tramore.